trothr/blog/Richard/2020/20200122-reminders.md

 In the bathroom:

-* hairclips (which I had washed when she was out of town, then placed back where they were left)
+* hairclips (which I had rinsed off from the dust while she was in Texas last year and then placed back where she had left them)

 * a hairband she used for keeping her hair out of her face when washing